Nikolas-Charalambidis/conference-talks/spring-one.md

      - To get some start-up boost it is possible to omit the CPU limit as long as we know it is a compressible resource.
    - Rememberto set livenes and readiness probes in K8S YAML configuraion `containers.livenessProbe` and `conainers.readinessProbe` - especially `httpGet.path`, `httpGet.port`, `initialDelaySeconds` and `periodSeconds`.

-### Rating ⭐⭐⭐⭐☆
+### Impression ⭐⭐⭐⭐☆
 - ✅ Hanful overview of Spring Kubernetes and producion friendly features that Spring Boot Actuator provides out-of-box.
 - ⛔ The application could be ready to save some time (although the gist of the talk is to highlight quick rollout to production).

 _____

 ## [How to Use KPIs in an Agile Delivery Environment](https://springone.io/2021/sessions/how-to-use-kpis-in-an-agile-delivery-environment)
-> "Goodhart's Law: 'When a measure becomes a target, it ceases to be a good measure'"
+> "Goodhart's Law: 'When a measure becomes a target, it ceases to be a good measure'."
 > "'A wealth of information creates a poverty of attention - 'Herbert A. Simon"
 - Length 24:15, watched on 2021-09-14, **#agile #project #management #kpi**
 - Arijit Sarbagna as Director - Agile & DevSecOps, Atos